pivotal/docs-tap/supply-chain/platform-engineering/tutorials/my-first-supply-chain.hbs.md

   🔎 To view the details of a component, use 'tanzu supplychain component get'
   ```

-    Use the `-w/--wide` flag on the list command to see a more detailed output including a description of each component.
+    Use the `-w/--wide` flag to see a more detailed output including a description of each component.

 1. To get more information about each component on the cluster, use the `tanzu supplychain component get` command.
 For example, to get the information about the `source-git-provider` component, run: